Transport in Tiruchirappalli: Bypass and Ring Road

-Tiruchirappalli City has two bypasses built till now.
-Chennai Bypass was built to shift old NH-45 out of the city starting from No.1 Tollgate to Mannarpuram which extended later to Edamalaipatti Pudhur during the conversion of the highways to four-lane highways.
-Karur Byepass road was built as an alternate alignment to reach NH 67 from the city near Salai Road without touching Chatiram Bus Station.
+Tiruchirappalli has two bypasses built.
+The Chennai Bypass was built to shift old NH-45 out of the city starting from No.1 Tollgate to Mannarpuram which extended later to Edamalaipatti Pudhur during the conversion of the highways to four-lane highways.
+Karur Byepass road was built as an alternate alignment to reach NH 67 from the city near Salai Road without touching the Chatiram Bus Station.

-A Semi-Ring Road was proposed in 2007 along with a four-lane widening of Old NH 67 and Old NH 45.
+A semi-ring road was proposed in 2007 along with a four-lane widening of old NH 67 and old NH 45.
 The semi-ring starts from Jeeyapuram in NH 81 and ends at Thuvakkudi in NH 83 connection NH 83 at Cholan Nagar, NH 38 at Panjappur, NH 336 at Mathur.
-The project is split into two stages Jeeyapuram to Panchapur and Panchapur to Thuvakudi.
-The work came to a halt in 2009 due to court case to modify the alignment of stage 1 which was crossing over Lakes.
+The project is split into two stages: Jeeyapuram to Panchapur and Panchapur to Thuvakudi.
+The work came to a halt in 2009 due to a court case to modify the alignment of stage 1 which was crossing over bodies of water.
 The new alignment was created by NHAI in 2011.
 And the work has resumed recently in 2019.

 Public Transport

-An easy way to move across the city is Buses operated by both state-run TNSTC and many private modes of transport.
+An easy way to move across the city is buses operated by both state-run TNSTC and many private modes of transport.
 More than 350 buses are running in the city.
-In addition to this, there are Auto Rickshwas and various Taxi services to avail including Mobile application-based operators to move around the city and its suburbs.
+In addition to this, there are auto rickshwas and various taxi services to avail, including mobile application-based operators to move around the city and its suburbs.